We are currently accepting applications for our one-year non-profit fellowship and for summer art camp interns and volunteers. Details below.

 - Proficiency in Facebook, Instagram and other social media outlets preferred.

-- Must be willing to work periodic non-standard work hours including nights and weekends.
+- Must be willing to work non-standard work hours including evenings and weekends.

 - The qualified candidate must possess a compatible commitment to the Arts Center’s brand personality: welcoming, respectful, inclusive, creative, innovative and passionate about art and artists.